otseobande/hackerbay-backend/README.md

 ## Hackerbay Backend Challenge

+#### API documentation
+All endpoints are documented using postman.
+Checkout  [published documentation.](https://documenter.getpostman.com/view/4534067/RzfasXYR)

 #### Project management
 This project is managed with Pivotal Tracker.
-Here's a link to the story board: [PT board](https://www.pivotaltracker.com/n/projects/2228010)
+Here's a link to the story board: [PT board](https://www.pivotaltracker.com/n/projects/2228010).